 Parenting is hard.

 Want a million dollars?
-I’m telling you right now reaching that goal is going to be at LEAST 75% about who YOU are and not your actual strategy.
-Your ability to pay yourself first, to make smart financial choices, your ability to control your cash, hang in there when times are rough and more importantly how you manage your time (which is where we see true self-discipline) is going to have more impact on the attainment of your goal then your actual strategy of making a million dollars.
+I’m telling you right now that reaching that goal is going to be at LEAST 75% about who you are and not your actual strategy.
+Your ability to pay yourself first, to make smart financial choices, your ability to control your cash, hang in there when times are rough, and more importantly, how you manage your time (which is where we see true self-discipline) is going to have more impact on the attainment of your goal than your actual strategy for making a million dollars.

-I’ve heard many say reaching any goal is 80% mental, and only 20% the strategy you actually use.
+I’ve heard many people say that reaching any goal is 80% mental, and only 20% the strategy you actually use.

-Want a happy marriage, loving children and a beautiful, close, honest and supportive family?
-It’s your ability to become that, to embody that vision, that’s going to do more towards the attainment of that goal than finding a partner, making babies and buying a home.
+Want a happy marriage, loving children, and a beautiful, close-knit, honest, and supportive family?
+It’s your ability to become that, to embody that vision, that’s going to do more towards the attainment of that goal than finding a partner, making babies, and buying a home.

 Want to climb Mount Everest?
 It’s more than strapping on boots and following the trail.
-Heck, there are many books that will give you the EXACT strategy to reach that goal.
-But that’ll be completely useless if you don’t become someone who can physically endure the trip.
+Heck, there are plenty of books that will give you the EXACT strategy to reach that goal.
+But that’ll be completely useless if you don’t become someone who can endure the trip.

-I could go on, but you get the point – who YOU are has more to do towards the attainment of a goal then the actual strategy.
-Like they say on Dragon’s Den “We invest in the entrepreneur, not the business”.
+I could go on, but you get the point—who YOU are has more to do towards the attainment of a goal than the actual strategy.
+Like they say on Dragon’s Den, “We invest in the entrepreneur, not the business.”
 They understand they’re looking for the WHO, not the WHAT.

 So what influences WHO you are?
-You’ve probably heard the old saying “who you spend time with is you you become”.
+You’ve probably heard the old saying, “Who you spend time with is who you become.”

-I’ve always believed that who you hang around with, what you listen to, the shows you watch, things you listen to, etc. has, whether consciously or subconsciously (over time) an impact on your own beliefs, values and attitude.
+I’ve always believed that who you hang around with, what you listen to, the shows you watch, things you listen to, etc. has, whether consciously or subconsciously, an impact on your own beliefs, values, and attitude.

 But I’ve always felt there’s something missing here…

-And from my decade in the health and wellness industry, and my years consulting entrepreneurs, I can tell you this without a doubt: Most people talk to themselves worst then anyone ever talks to them.
+And from my decade in the health and wellness industry, and my years consulting with entrepreneurs, I can tell you this without a doubt: Most people talk to themselves worse than anyone ever talks to them.

 Let’s go even deeper…

-Probably, and odds are part of you went “FU, you can’t tell me what I can’t do!”.
+Probably.
+And odds are part of you went “F you, you can’t tell me what I can’t do!”